 This is classified as a light stability shoe and is built for runners requiring stability throughout their stride.
 It is great for promoting good form and getting through the miles injury free.
 It supports the foot from heel to toe and provides some torsion control, which is important for runners who tend to twist their knees.
 It helps stabilize the arch and prevent over-pronation.

 This shoe has a 10mm drop, a standard offset for motion control or stability shoes.
 This amount of drop it is good for controlling the stride while encouraging runners to get from their heels onto their toes for a good toe off.
 It also allows for extra cushioning in the heel area which is the most prone to impact related injuries.

 • Cushion and comfort

 • Supportive Trussic System

 • Upper supports stability and control

-There haven’t many updates to the already successful Asics Trounce 2 design.
+There have not been many updates to the already successful Asics Trounce 2 design.
 The most noticeable update is the different type of mesh used in the upper.
 Asics has also removed some of the overlays in the upper to create a more form fitting shoe.
 My favorite update to this shoe, however, is the new colors that are really refreshing to this line.
+It has great breathability, a nice amount of cushioning for those who are prone to joint or heel injuries, arch support, and stability to help prevent twisting injuries and over-pronation.
+It also helps prevent overuse injuries and form injuries in new runners.
 Overall, this is a great shoe for runners needing a little more stability in their shoe, or are new to the sport of running.